 Bonelli Park shares this exit with Raging Waters.
 As you turn off the freeway exit and head towards the park, the turn off for Raging Waters is on your left.

-Location of Bonelli Park in San Dimas: Right off the 57 Freeway in San Dimas.
+Directions to Bonelli Park in San Dimas: Right off the 57 Freeway in San Dimas.
 (Address: 120 E. Via Verde Street, San Dimas) MAP TO BONELLI REGIONAL PARK IN SAN DIMAS

 - Wow!
 This park is a massive 1800 acre park with a 250 acre lake/reservoir.